moussaclarke/beatportapi/README.md

-  'secret' => 'SECRETKEY', // Your Beatport Secret Key 'login' => 'BEATPORTLOGIN', // Your Beatport Login Name 'password' => 'BEATPORTPASSWORD' // Your Beatport Password 'callbackuri' => 'http://www.example.com' // This should be a uri on your server, it doesn't need to do anything except receive the request
+  'secret' => 'SECRETKEY', // Your Beatport Secret Key 'login' => 'BEATPORTLOGIN', // Your Beatport Login Name 'password' => 'BEATPORTPASSWORD' // Your Beatport Password ];
-  ];

 // query parameters